-Today’s Ramadan craft challenge incorporates one of the most common symbols of Islamic culture, the crescent moon and star.
+My daughters and I crafted this moon and star bookmark as part of today’s Ramadan craft challenge because it incorporates one of the most common symbols of Islamic culture, the crescent moon and star.

 It is well known as representing the Ottoman Empire, but has been traced back to Egyptian hieroglyphs.
 When the moon and star appear together, they formed a shape that was a determiner for the word ‘month.’